joelwking/devnet-create-meraki-api/netops/workshop_instructions.md

 The console output from the remote execution is displayed.
 Because the `ansible-hacking` JSON and Python code is the the library directory, this sample code is running outside the Ansible framework.

 ### Remote Debug
+The remote debugging capability is a powerful feature of PyCharm and is a great aid in developing your modules.
+To use the debug feature, you will need to uncomment the `pydevd` statements and upload the modified file to the remote server.

+Initiate a remote debug by right clicking on the program name in the editing window and select `debug`.
+You should see both a debug window and a console window at the bottom of the window.

 ![Remote Debug](https://github.com/joelwking/devnet-create-meraki-api/blob/master/netops/images/Debug_output.png "Remote Debug")

+To enable breakpoints in the program, you click on the area between the line numbers and the source code.
+A red ball will appear, indicating the code will suspend at that instruction line.

+You control debugging by using the icons at the left of the Debugger window.
+You can set break points, resume program execution, and examine variables in the Debugger window.